 “Modern ovens are designed to preheat FAST!
 Every heating unit in the oven comes on full power until the oven reaches the set temperature,” observes Shirley O. Corriher in “Bakewise: The Hows and Whys of Successful Baking.”

-BakeWise: The Hows and Whys of Successful Baking with Over 200 Magnificent Recipes, $18.99 on Amazon
+BakeWise: The Hows and Whys of Successful Baking with Over 200 Magnificent Recipes, $30.90 from Amazon

 Because baking is a science, after all.